 What Is Chapter 13 Bankruptcy?

-If the family continues living in financial hardship, they may face foreclosure on their home, asset seize, and constant pounding by their creditors.
+If the family continues living in financial hardship, they may face foreclosure on their home, asset seizure, and constant pounding by their creditors.

-It can be easier to work with an attorney to help you negotiate your settlement.
+It can be easier to work with a bankruptcy attorney to help you negotiate your settlement.
 An attorney can help you establish an automatic stay with creditors to reduce the number of calls and ongoing requests for money back.
 You will not be harassed by creditors as long as your repayment plan is followed.
 Creditors may also contact you to inquire about your debts.
-An experienced Chapter 13 bankruptcy attorney can help you ensure that all necessary paperwork is completed and all forms are submitted.
 It is important to work with an attorney who is familiar with Chapter 13 bankruptcy.
 An experienced negotiator will help you establish a payment plan and help you retain more assets.

 Contact Bruner Wright Today

 Chapter 13 bankruptcy in Florida is typically used when a person’s income is too high to file for Chapter 7.
 However, it does have some options that give debtors the chance to keep certain assets, like their house and vehicle.
 Bruner Wright will assess your financial situation and help you weigh your options.
 The attorneys at Bruner Wright have the knowledge, experience, and drive to help you with your Chapter 13 case in Florida.
 Contact us today for a qualified chapter 13 bankruptcy attorney.